Current Hamilton Family Health Team (HFHT) Opportunities:

 As a HFHT Dietitian, you will be completing individual nutrition assessments, developing nutrition care plans and providing nutrition counselling for the management of conditions commonly seen in family practice including diabetes, obesity, cardiovascular disease, gastrointestinal disorders, disordered eating, bariatric care and other medical needs.
 You must have the proven ability to work effectively with patients, physicians and other health professionals in a fast-paced, dynamic team environment.
 Experience in group facilitation, motivational interviewing and additional languages are considered assets.

-The Hamilton Family Health Team is seeking two Registered Dietitians for a 0.6 FTE (24 hours per week) and a full-time 1.0 FTE (40 hours per week) position.
+The Hamilton Family Health Team is seeking a Registered Dietitian for a 0.6 FTE (24 hours a week).
 The Hamilton Family Health Team is actively committed to creating a diverse and inclusive workplace and encourages applications from all qualified candidates.

 Roles and Responsibilities: